Svyyyaaat/DevOpsDudeBot/README.md

 The base notebook used for fine-tuning: https://www.kaggle.com/code/paultimothymooney/fine-tune-flan-t5-with-peft-lora-deeplearning-ai/notebook

-I had to alter it a bit.
+I had to alter it a bit, as the original version was throwing errors and didn't have proper training parameters.
 Note that I only ran the cells related to PEFT fine-tuning and didn't ran anything related to the traditional fine-tuning.
 The altered version: https://www.kaggle.com/svyatoslavakimov/fine-tune-flan-t5-with-peft-lora-deeplearning-ai

 # Data